Tax: United States (Miami)

 If there is a nonresident alien individual or foreign corporation involved, a 4% tax may also be imposed for each taxable year on such individual’s or corporation’s United States source gross transportation income for such taxable year.

-Different tax considerations depend on number of factors, including, but not limited to, the ownership structure, taxpayer status, operation of the aircraft and locations of operations.
+Different tax considerations depend on a number of factors, including, but not limited to, the ownership structure, taxpayer status, operation of the aircraft and locations of operations.

 10. What are the tax implications for operation and use of commercial aircraft?